seanox/pdf-service/manual/Introduction.md

 #### #include

-TODO:

-Inserts markup fragments from other resources.
+Inserts template fragments from other resources.
 The path of the resources is always relative to the ClassPath of the using resource.

 ```html